EllaKaye/BradleyTerryScalable/README.md

 The Bradley-Terry model
 -----------------------

 Details of the Bradley-Terry model are not presented here (due to GitHub's inability to display equations).
-Instead, please refer to the (soon-to-be-written) vignette.
+Instead, please refer to the vignette.

 ``` r
 vignette("BradleyTerryScalable", package = "BradleyTerryScalable")